ctroutman23/roof-replacement-prospect-scale/README.md

 <p>Pandas is the only package/library required to run this program.
 You can also install it by running the following command: <code>pip install pandas</code></p>

 <p>Pandas is a python library that allows us to read in, clean, filter, and manipulate data.
-Using pandas we can set up, clean, and drw the results we want from our data within a single python file.</p>
+Using pandas, we can set up, clean, and draw the results we want from our data within a single python file.</p>

-<p>As long as you have the datasets downloaded, all you need to do now is run the <code>main.py</code> file.</p>
+<p>Once you've cloned the repository, set up your virtual environment, and installed pandas; then you're ready to run the <code>main.py</code> file on your machine.</p>

 <h3>Expected Output</h3>
 <p>When you run the <code>main.py</code> file, it will create a new csv file
 within the <code>cleaned_combined_data/</code> folder.
-This csv holds the scores for each property in our combined dataset.</p>
+This csv holds the scores for each property in our combined dataset, making data interpretation and visualization available for roofing companies.</p>

 <h2>Features</h2>